February 2021 | 6 Bottle Club

 Tokaj - Hungary

-Dry Furmint is Holly's favorite white style from Hungary and this is a perfect example of it as well as a great pricer performer.
+Dry Furmint is Holly’s favorite white style from Hungary and this is a perfect example of it as well as a great pricer performer.
 Floral aromatics with crisp lemon peel, some stone fruit and a full mouth feel.
 This wine is rich yet fresh and crisp.
 Lovely by itself or with food such as sushi and shellfish!

 Pairings: Shellfish, Salads, Seafood

 Serving Temperature: 45°- 50°